dbro/muss/README.md

 Its goal is to minimize time spent browsing through lists of artists/songs/albums/tracks.

 What kind of people would use muss?
+People who ...

 * often know what music they want to hear
 * appreciate the ability to browse sometimes